hroncok/nose_warnings_filters/readme.md

-Allow to inject warning filters during nosetest.
+Allow to inject warning filters during `nosetest`.

-Put the the same arguments as `warnings.filterwarnings` in `nose.cfg` separated by pipes `|`.
+Put the same arguments as `warnings.filterwarnings` in `setup.cfg` at the root of your project.
+Separated each argument by pipes `|`, one filter per line.
 Whitespace are stripped.

 for example: